-But despite not speaking a word of French, Anna meets some cool new people, including the handsome Étienne St. Clair, who quickly becomes her best friend.
-Unfortunately, he’s taken – and Anna might be, too.
-Will a year of romantic near misses end with the French kiss she’s waiting for?
+But despite not speaking a word of French, Anna finds herself making new friends, including Etienne, the smart, beautiful boy from the floor above.
+But he’s taken – and Anna might be too.
+Will a year of romantic near-missed end with the French kiss she’s been waiting for?

 I think the best part about Anna and the French Kiss would have to be the romance element, it was a slow burn kind of thing and in YA that is so rare (well rarer than insta love stories).
 It was a refreshing change to have a romance build naturally and to see the characters grow with one another.

-Also can we just talk about how well rounded everyone in this book is?
+Also, can we just talk about how well rounded everyone in this book is?
 They all have their own flaws, insecurities and personalities.
 Plus all the secondary characters as well.
-It made the story all the more lovely and I thoroughly enjoyed reading about all the different characters and the way the dynamics in their relationships change and grew.
+It made the story all the more lovely and I thoroughly enjoyed reading about all the different characters and the way the dynamics in their relationships change and grow.
 It was really well done.

 My favourite character was St Clair and for all the wrong reasons.
-He is the most swoon worthy character EVER!
-Plus he’s really into history and that make me super happy!
+He is the most swoon-worthy character EVER!
+Plus he’s really into history and that makes me super happy!
 I love it when characters are into the same things I am, it’s just one of those things that make reading about them all the better!

 Have you read this series?
 What did you think about the characters?
 Did you swoon all over the place?
 English guys do that to me!